Dave's Travel Pages

 • Skopelos Town is a good area to stay, but there is accommodation all over the island.
 I've a guide here on where to stay in Skopelos.

-• For some quality beach time, head to these beaches in Skopelos: Kastani Beach, Milia Beach, Stafylos Beach, Velanio Beach, Adrina Beaches, and Panormos Beach.
+• For some quality beach time, head to these beaches in Skopelos: Kastani Beach, Agnontas Beach, Milia Beach, Stafylos Beach, Velanio Beach, Adrina Beaches, and Panormos Beach.
 You'll also want to visit the famous Mamma Mia church in Skopelos as well!

 • One of the best places to look at ferry schedules and to book tickets online is at Ferryscanner.
 I recommend you book your Skiathos to Skopelos ferry tickets in advance, especially during the busy summer months.